Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 * Product Name - The display name for the product in the WebUI
 * Product Description - A short description of the product
 * Marketplace status - PUBLISHED if the product is available in the Marketplace or UNPUBLISHED if the product is not yet available in the Marketplace
-* State - Current state of a product - Draft, Active, Deprecated, Active.
+* State - Current state of a product - Draft, Active, Deprecated.
 See [Product lifecycle](/docs/manage_product_foundry/foundry_product_lifecycle/) for additional information.
 * Current version - The most recent version number.
 Can be `---` if the product is not released.
 * Asset - The number of asset(s) linked to the product
 * Subscriptions - Shows how many subscriptions there are for the product